 Standards for Indigenous Not-for-Profit Organizations

-The FMB has developed a new set of financial management standards and financial performance measures specifically tailored for Indigenous not-for-profit organizations (“NPOs”), including tribal councils operating as NPOs.
-These new NPO Standards build upon the FMB's experience as a standards-setter for First Nation governments.
-The new NPO Standards are effective September 1, 2021.
+The FMB has developed a set of financial management standards and financial performance measures specifically tailored for Indigenous not-for-profit organizations (“NPOs”), including tribal councils operating as NPOs.
+These NPO Standards build upon the FMB's experience as a standards-setter for First Nation governments.

-These new standards are intended to:
+The NPO Standards are intended to:

 • Set out best practices in financial management for NPOs

-Indigenous Not-for-Profit Organization Standards This document contains the NPO Standards effective September 1, 2021.
+Indigenous Not-for-Profit Organization Standards This document contains the NPO Standards effective April 1, 2024.

-Indigenous Not-for-Profit Organization Standards (Redline) This document contains the NPO Standards effective September 1, 2021 and shows the changes from the version presented for comment in June 2020 with explanatory notes.
+Indigenous Not-for-Profit Organization Standards (Redline) This document contains the NPO Standards effective April 1, 2024 and shows the changes from the previous version effective September 1, 2021.

 Standard-Setting Process